 A. The "wings" of the WDH hold the torsion bars and they present an obstruction to down angulation of any coupling at a jack-knife position.
 Hitch-Ezy pivots at only 32 mm above the surface on which the tow-pillar is mounted while a 50mm tow-ball coupling pivots at 50mm above the surface on which the tow-ball is mounted.
 To preserve the range of down angulation deemed necessary by the WDH manufacturer we have included a 20mm thick spacer to raise our pivot level to 52mm when it is used on a WDH (See technical information tab for tow-pillar fitting diagram)

 Q. Which WDH systems should I choose?

-A. We are not in a position to pass judgement on the quality of WDHs produced by an increasing number of manufacturers.
+A. We are not in a position to pass judgment on the quality of WDHs produced by an increasing number of manufacturers.
 Some are cast and some are fabricated.
 Some have a 7/8” ball-mount hole, some a 1.25” ball-mount hole and others a 1.25” ball-mount hole with a readily removable flanged reduction sleeve down to 7/8” diameter.
 If your trailer weighs above 3.5 tonne you would be best to use a WDH’s with a higher rated towing capacity and these usually have a 1.25” diameter ball-mount hole.